Ilyushin Il-38: Operational history

 One prototype was lost in the early 1970s when it was forced to ditch at sea.

 The Il-38 was operated by units in the Soviet Northern, Pacific and Baltic fleets.
 In March 1968 a squadron of Il-38s deployed to Cairo in Egypt, flown by Soviet crews but in Egyptian markings, until withdrawn in 1972.
 Il-38s continued to deploy overseas through the Cold War, flying from Aden in South Yemen, Asmara in what was then Ethiopia, Libya and Syria.
 Two Il-38s were attacked on the ground in a commando raid and at least one was destroyed by Eritrean People's Liberation Front fighters in 1984 at Asmara.
 After the Cold War and the breakup of the Soviet Union, Il-38s continue in service with the Russian Navy's Arctic and Pacific Fleets.

+Indian Naval Air Arm Il-38's, Breguet Alize's and Tu-142's were involved in the search of a hijacked cargo ship Progress Light during Operation Cactus on 4th July 1988.
+They helped direct gunfire from the frigates INS Godavari and INS Betwa during the engagement with Sri Lankan mercenary forces.

 The type made its first visit to a NATO base in 1995, at NAS Jacksonville in United States.
 Its first appearance at an airshow in the West was at the 1996 Royal International Air Tattoo in United Kingdom.

 A midair collision occurred on 1 October 2002, during the Indian squadron's silver jubilee celebrations.
 IN302 and IN304, which were flying parallel to each other, collided above the Dabolim airport in Goa.
 All twelve aircrew (six aboard each aircraft) were killed and both aircraft were destroyed.

 On 31 October 2023, the Indian Navy retired all 3 of their aircraft with a cumulative total of 46 years and 55000 hours of surveillance over the seas.
 They have been replaced by Boeing P-8I Neptune and HAL 228 aircraft as a part of the modernisation of the navy.

+In December of 2025, a Russian Il-38N aircraft was seriously damaged and disabled by a Ukrainian drone at the Yeysk air base.